 Today, one of East Africa’s most sophisticated diagnostics centers processes more than 1.5 million tests per year.
 And new labs at 23 regional hospitals extend modern testing to every corner of Tanzania.
 Before, it might take weeks and long travel days to get lab results.
 Today it takes just hours – which means better treatment, faster.

 In addition, hospital labs are linked through the country’s first nationwide IT network, building capacity for sharing test results and best practices across the country.
-At the national hospital, a sophisticated hospital IT system tracks inventory and patient histories.
+At the national hospital, a sophisticated hospital IT system tracks inventory, prescriptions and patient histories.

 3. Ensuring improvements are sustainable

-Every aspect of the partnership aims for lasting change, focusing on training local teams on testing, treatment and care, as well as upgrading management and IT.
+Every aspect of the partnership aims for lasting change, focusing on training local teams on testing, treatment and care, as well as upgrading hospital management and "back office" functions like IT and inventory control.
+Altogether, 20,000 trainings have been conducted for health workers and administrators.

-To learn more about this unique public-private partnership, read the Overview Fact Sheet and the Modernizing Labs Fact Sheet.
+To learn more about this unique public-private partnership, read the Overview Fact Sheet.

 Please be aware that the website you have requested is intended for the residents of a particular country or region, as noted on that site.
 As a result, the site may contain information on pharmaceuticals, medical devices and other products or uses of those products that are not approved in other countries or regions.